 Wildfires with Seeds of Heroism, Wealth, and Success

 And although I had seen them before, it is through the window of knowing and loving those advocates that I’ve learned about fire poppies.
 Like certain life-changing crisis points, the flowers last only a few days.
 Like the heroism of our frontline workers, their scattered seeds can lie dormant for years.
-It’s the crisis, the smoke and charred earth that trigger them to germinate and grow.
+It’s the crisis, the smoke, and the charred earth that trigger them to germinate and grow.
 It’s the crisis that calls the advocate to become more skilled and more committed.

 Also known as “fire followers,” yellow poppies come with their own set of historical significance and stories.
-In Greek legend, the poppy was created by the god of sleep to sooth and support the goddess of corn after the loss of her child.
-The poppies helped to bring her sleep and apparently her sleep made the corn start to grow again.
+In Greek legend, the poppy was created by the god of sleep to soothe and support the goddess of corn after the loss of her child.
+The poppies helped to bring her sleep and her sleep made the corn start to grow again.
 Golden poppies are not only used for the pain that comes with losing a child, they are believed to be healing for anyone suffering pain from love.